timbermarijn/cEDH-BeNeLux-Rules-Addendum.github.io/docs/_posts/2025-05-04-multiplayer-addendum-magic-tournament-rules.markdown

 **Policy Additions**

-**4.8A** In Multiplayer Tournaments, any Opponent providing relevant strategic information, after a decision has been made, is never seen as a teammate intervening.
-For the purpose of reversing decisions, any relevant information provided by Opponents of the Player wishing to reverse a decision, must be taken into account and if relevant strategic information is found to have been gained, the reversal should not be allowed.
+**4.8A** Because CEDH is a social game, players can influence others.
+In order to allow for fast and natural play, players may do so after an action has been taken in order to convince that action’s controller to change their mind.
+This will naturally result in that player gaining new information, but if that information was shared in service of the decision being reversed, a judge may allow that player to do so.
+The judge must be sure the information was given in order to change the current play.

 **Philosophy**:

-This rule aims to clarify situations where temporary in-game alliances or deals may occur due to the nature of a Free-for-all game.
-The main point is to avoid a situation where Players will always have their decisions second-guessed by their opponents in most cases trying to be influenced for their benefit, very much as if they had an infinite stock of free _"change the target of target spell"_ effects.
-This way, the responsibility of a decision is focused on the decision maker, and players are still able to discuss **before a decision is made** what is the best course of action.
+cEDH remains a fundamentally social format, even at the highest levels of play.
+Table politics, negotiation, and persuasion are integral to the multiplayer experience.
+In this environment, it's natural for players to attempt to influence each other's decisions, even after an action has technically been taken.

+This rule recognizes that such interactions are a core part of cEDH and aims to support dynamic, organic gameplay without sacrificing competitive integrity.
+Allowing a player to reconsider a decision when new information was clearly shared with the intent of influencing that decision helps preserve the social depth of the format while minimizing disruption.

 **Examples**:

 - _In a stack war interaction, where Alice is trying to resolve Underworld Breach, Brian responded with Fierce Guardianship, Alice responded with Pact of Negation and Brian responded with Deflecting Swat.
 When Deflecting Swat resolves, Brian says "Change pact to swat".
 Cicero immediately yells: "No! you should have targetted breach!".
-Brian should **not** be allowed to take back his decision._
+Brian **should** be allowed to take back his decision._
 - _Alice is trying to find a solution to Brian's win attempt and resolves Demonic Consultation, naming Fierce Guardianship.
 At this point, Carlos reminds Alice that she should get Mindbreak Trap instead.
-Alice should **not** be allowed to take back her decision._
+Alice **should** be allowed to take back her decision._
 - _Alice sacrifices her Scalding Tarn saying: "I'm going to crack the fetch for Volcanic Island." immediately followed by: "Oh no wait, there is an Opposition Agent in play!
 Sorry!", without any opponent's intervention.
 Alice **could be allowed** to take back her decision._
 - _At the end of Alice's turn, Bruno casts a Vampiric Tutor, and Alice immediately says: "Wait, Carlos has an Opposition Agent in play!".
 Bruno says: "Oh!
 No, I changed my mind!".
-Bruno should **not** be allowed to take back his decision._
+Bruno **should** be allowed to take back his decision._

 # 5. Tournament Violations